MichaelHMods/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React was created by Facebook to solve a problem that they had.
+They needed a streamline way to render many sources of data on one page.
+They created react to streamline the process.
+They created a way to take all of the DOM and streamline it.
+This made it easier to create a page that had plenty of things running at the same time like ads, banners, and feeds without slowing down the end users.

 - [ ] What does it mean to _think_ in react?
+Thinking in React is about planning.
+You plan out your site or app.
+Then you plan out the components.
+Then you think about how you want them rendered within your wireframe.
+Then you need to set up how you are going to pass the components across the files.
+Thinking in React is a process.

 - [ ] Describe state.
+State- is the place where the data comes from.

 - [ ] Describe props.
+Props are immutable properties passed between containers or files.
+Can only be passed from parent to child and grandchild if necessary.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+Side effects are things like getting data from an api or other outside sources.
+We use a sync effect to stop things like infinite loops from happening.
+We do this by passing in a dependency array as the second argument to the effect hook.
 ## Project Set Up

 Follow these steps to set up and work on your project: